Copyright (C) Pengfei Li 2016

 3. Perform minimization and MD simulations:

 Herein we will perform the minimization and MD simulations under liquid phase, therefore we can take advantage of the steep of pmemd.cuda to perform these modelings.
 To just show an example, in general herein we only performed four steps: minimization of water, full minimization, heating, and production.
-However, pratical research may need much more steps to get meaningful data.
+However, practical research may need much more steps to get meaningful data.

 Here are the three input files for different stages: hap16_water_min1.in, hap16_water_min2.in, hap16_water_heat.in, and hap16_water_prod.in